guckin/interview-practice/README.md

 # Typescript Practice Interview

-A mono repo of interview practice problems and solutions I have encountered
+A mono repo of interview problems and solutions

 ### Running tests
 ```